Policy Design Studio and Internship Program

-Click on the Apply Now link on our website, which will direct you to the Study Abroad Office application.
+Visit the Study Abroad Office webpage through the button below.
 In addition to the application, you will need to upload an unofficial transcript and clear scans of your student ID and government issued ID.
 You will also need to submit two recommendation forms (accessible via the Study Abroad application) from academic and/or professional references.

 Applicants are charged a non-refundable $50 application fee.
 Once applications are reviewed, students who meet the program criteria are interviewed by a selection committee.